uchicago-cs/chiventure/docs/wdl.md

     in: `<ROOM ID>` which is the id of the room that the item is in when the game starts

-    state: `<STRING_ADJ>` which is the descriptor for the state of the item

-    value: `<VAL>` which is the value of the state of the item upon initialization of the game

     actions: the possible actions that can be performed on the item; each action has the following attributes:

     - action: `<ACTION FROM BANK>`: